BenediktAlkin/SongTaggerForSpotify/BackendAPI/documentation.md

 Running "BackendAPI.exe" will start a HTTP server on http://localhost:63848/ with the following endpoints.

+## JSON format
+All endpoints described here use text/plain as return type.
+The return value is wrapped into a json object when an endpoint is prefixed with json/.
+E.g. If the endpoint GET connection/userid returns *exampleuserid* the endpoint GET json/connection/userid will return *{"result":"exampleuserid"}*

 ## Connection
 The API does need access to the SpotifyAPI.
 Upon starting the API it will check if a user is already logged in.
 If no user is logged in it will open a browser window for the user to login.
 The login for the API is independent of the login for the main app.
 A user remains logged into the API until the logout endpoint is called.